 Can I Participate in Government Bids Without a GSA Schedule?

 The answer, put simply, is yes.
-Yes, you can participate in government contracting bids without a GSA schedule.
+Yes, you can participate in government contracting bids without a GSA Schedule.
 But it may not be the best way to secure government contract opportunities.
 Open market sales to the federal government take longer and are more expensive than sales through a contracting vehicle.

-Many government agencies are required to make the majority of government procurements using the GSA Schedule along with other Government-wide Acquisition Contracts (GWACs).
-The GSA schedule is the general start point for many government contractors who are looking to do business with the government.
+Many government agencies are required to make the majority of government procurements using either the GSA Schedule or other Government-wide Acquisition Contracts (GWACs).
+The GSA Schedule is the largest GWAC and the general start point for many government contractors who are looking to do business with the government.
 Having a GSA Schedule contract makes doing business with the federal government faster, cheaper, and easier for both the government buyer and the business.

-Government business procurement is regulated by the Federal Acquisition Regulation (FAR) and the Defense Federal Acquisition Regulation (DFAR).
-By utilizing a GSA schedule, the government can ensure that the procurement will be FAR/DFAR-compliant which will help minimize risks for all parties involved and speed up the process.
+Government procurement is regulated by the Federal Acquisition Regulation (FAR) and the Defense Federal Acquisition Regulation (DFAR).
+By utilizing a GSA Schedule, the government can ensure procurements will be FAR/DFAR-compliant, which will help minimize risks for all parties involved and speed up the process.
 Because GSA Schedule holders go through a rigorous vetting and approval process to get their own GSA Schedule contract, government buyers already know they meet their requirements.
 It is partly due to this ease that government buyers often look exclusively at GSA partners for fulfilling their government contract opportunities.

 Benefits of the GSA Schedule

-By holding a GSA Schedule, contractors reduce their competitors to include only other contractors that hold GSA Schedule contracts as well.
-As points of differentiation are then decreased, some costs (such as proposal-writing costs) can decrease as well.
-By holding a GSA Schedule contract, companies not have to bid on as many publicly posted opportunities as they would have to otherwise.
+By holding a GSA Schedule, contractors narrow their competition to other contractors on the GSA Schedule.
+As points of differentiation are decreased, some costs (such as proposal-writing costs) can decrease as well.
+By holding a GSA Schedule contract, companies do not have to bid on as many publicly posted opportunities as they would have to otherwise.
 Using their GSA Schedule contract, their sales staff can close a deal quickly instead of trudging through the government’s long procurement cycle.
 This lets a company be more selective in which federal bidding opportunities they pursue while closing deals in a quicker time frame.

-The GSA Schedules program is often the first major federal government contract vehicle that companies obtain, as many GWACs as well as state and local contracting vehicles require companies to use either a GSA Schedule or a GSA Schedule channel partner.
+The GSA Schedule program is often the first major federal government contract vehicle that companies obtain, as many GWACs as well as state and local contracting vehicles require companies to use either a GSA Schedule or a GSA Schedule channel partner.
 This helps reduce administration fees and overall management for state and local governments.
 Businesses with GSA contracts have been shown to meet certain standards.
-This reduces the time and money it would take state and local governments do more with decreasing budgets.
+This reduces the time and money it would take state and local businesses to approve a business for their contracting opportunities.
 Some GSA Schedules also have state and local government cooperative purchasing agreements.
-The Information Technology (Schedule70) and Total Solutions for Law Enforcement (Schedule 84) Schedules allow GSA schedule contractors of those specific Schedules to offer GSA Schedule pricing to state and local government.
+The Information Technology (Large Category F) and Security and Protection (Large Category J) Schedules allow GSA schedule contractors of those specific Schedules to offer GSA Schedule pricing to state and local governments.

-The GSA Schedules program also has a “members only” government opportunity board.
-The opportunities posted are by government agencies specific looking to make procurements from GSA Schedule contract holders.
+The GSA Schedule program also has a “members only” government opportunity board.
+The opportunities posted are by government agencies specifically looking to make procurements from GSA Schedule contract holders.
 These opportunities are typically posted every three to seven days.
 Compared to the months it takes to make procurements on the open market, these GSA Schedule opportunities are extremely advantageous.

-If organizations don’t want to manage a GSA Schedule, they do have another option.
+If organizations do not want to manage a GSA Schedule, they do have another option.
 Some organizations are able to offer their solutions through a GSA channel partner, essentially using another company’s GSA Schedule.
 This removes the problem of having to manage your own GSA Schedule, and allows for new organizations to try their hand in government marketplace, hopefully building success before obtaining a GSA Schedule of their own.
 This has been proven as an especially beneficial method for companies in the Information Technology industry.
 Winvale offers this solution for companies that either don’t want to hold their own GSA Schedule contract or don’t have the capacity to manage a contract of their own.
 By partnering on Winvale’s GSA Schedule, our account managers maintain the GSA Schedule and place and facilitate bids on your behalf.